travierm/aoc-2025/README.md

-# Advent of Code 2024
+# Advent of Code 2025

-I'm using PHP for most of my problems and trying to optimize the solutions as much as I can.
+One more year of PHP...I should learn some Python.

 ## Tools
-- PHP 8.4
+- PHP 8.5
 - Pest for unit testing
-- PHPBench for benchmarking

 ## Rules